-Federal court decision underscores importance of thoughtfully crafting government contractor teaming agreements
+Recent federal court decision underscores importance of thoughtfully crafting government contractor teaming agreements - .PDF file.

 In a case that could affect the enforceability of teaming agreements in both state and federal courts, the US District Court for the Eastern District of Virginia recently held that a teaming agreement that, in the court’s view, amounted to an ‘agreement to agree’ was not an enforceable contract under Virginia law.